dev-mohieb/nft-landing-page/README.md

 'a' elements serve the purpose of this website's "buttons", since they link to other pages, while the 'button' elements don't.

+Lastly, I added responsivity for larger and smaller screens, which wasn't a part of this lesson.
 Live: ---